What is an ISRC code?

 2 digits – 11 for 2011

-5 digits Allocated by a record company when they have their own designated Registrant Code.
+5 digits Allocated by a record company/Master Rights Holder when they have their own designated Registrant Code.
 Otherwise allocated by Recorded Music NZ.

 Who should apply for an ISRC code?

-If the producer or master rights owner of the recording has sold the recording with all rights before coding, the acquirer should be considered as the first owner for the purposes of ISRC.
+If the producer has sold the recording with all rights before coding, the acquirer should be considered as the first owner for the purposes of ISRC.

 Record labels releasing multiple tracks on an ongoing basis will usually be allocated a Registrant Code and will then allocate and manage their own Designation Codes for all subsequent releases (using this same Registrant Code for all tracks released by the company).

-Self-released artists can apply for individual codes from Recorded Music NZ.
+Self-released recording artists can apply for individual codes from Recorded Music NZ.

 What does it do?